TheCarlosAlfaro/daily/README.md

 ## Daily

-A time tracking app for freelancers.
+A time tracking app and invoice generator for freelancers.